HunterM321/HunterM321.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I am a fourth-year Bachelor of Applied Science student in Engineering Physics at the University of British Columbia in Vancouver, Canada.
-Currently, I lead the Control subteam for [UBC Orbit Satellite Design Team](https://www.ubcorbit.com) and serve on the Software Subteam for the [UBC Rover Design Team](https://ubcrover.com).
+Currently, I lead the Controls subteam for [UBC Orbit Satellite Design Team](https://www.ubcorbit.com) and serve on the Software subteam for the [UBC Rover Design Team](https://ubcrover.com).

 My research interests lie in machine learning, computer vision, control theory, and their applications to robotics and autonomous systems.
 In particular, I seek to integrate modern neural network methodologies into classical control problems, aiming to advance the state of the art in both domains.